enzoferey/multicall-nitro/README.md

 ### Custom calls

-On top of the built-in utilities that enable you to construct common calls, you can use your own custom calls.
+On top of the built-in utilities that enable you to construct common calls, you can write your own custom calls.

 ```ts
 import { Call } from "@enzoferey/multicall-nitro";